MCP Server

 Section titled “What It Is”The RAMP MCP Server is a convenience interface layer that exposes ExchangeService RPCs as MCP tools.
 Any AI agent with MCP support can discover and access resources without custom SDK integration — just add the MCP server to the agent’s tool configuration.

 The MCP server is a thin proxy, not a performance layer.
-It translates simplified MCP tool calls into full RAMP protocol messages, forwards them to a Exchange via Connect-Go, and translates responses back into agent-friendly JSON.
+It translates simplified MCP tool calls into full RAMP protocol messages, forwards them to an Exchange via Connect-Go, and translates responses back into agent-friendly JSON.
 High-throughput production workloads use gRPC/Connect directly (via the Agent SDK or Broker).

 Value proposition: Zero-SDK resource access.
 An agent operator adds a server entry to their MCP config, sets an API key, and the agent gains six tools.
 No dependency, no generated code, no RAMP-specific client library.